Cosmological evolution driven by polytropic fluids in an inhomogeneous spacetime: Introduction

 More recent approaches combine inhomogeneity with more complex fluid descriptions.
 For instance, models incorporating an anisotropic fluid within an inhomogeneous metric have been shown to generate an effective dark energy component from the interaction between geometry and matter, see Refs. \cite{cadoni2018effective,cadoni2020anisotropic}.
 Following this line of reasoning, this paper investigates the cosmological dynamics driven by a fluid with a generalized Chaplygin gas (GCG) equation of state, a specific type of polytropic fluid.
 The GCG is particularly compelling as it can smoothly interpolate between a pressureless matter-dominated phase at early times and a negative-pressure, dark-energy-dominated phase at late times, thus offering a unified description of the dark sector \cite{kamenshchik2001alternative,delCampo:2009cz}.
-Our work explores whether such a unified fluid model, when embedded within an inhomogeneous and anisotropic spacetime, can provide a viable and self-consistent description of the observed universe, such as the late-time accelerated expansion.
+Our work explores whether such a unified fluid model, when embedded within an inhomogeneous and anisotropic spacetime, can provide a viable and self-consistent description of the observed universe, such as the late-time accelerated expansion.\\

 The structure of this work is as follows: In Section \ref{sec:sec}, a spacetime characterizing inhomogeneities is studied.
 However, such spacetime reduces to the typical FLRW in the cosmological limit.
 Additionally, the energy-momentum tensor of an anisotropic fluid is introduced to derive cosmological equations that incorporate the effects of inhomogeneities in the universe.
 Section \ref{sec:chaply} aims to present two types of Chaplygin models.
 The main characteristic of these models is that they introduce a polytropic equation of state.
 The cosmological consequences of Chaplygin-type models are analyzed.
 In Section \ref{sec:disscu}, we present the results of introducing Chaplygin-type equations of state into the equations describing a universe with inhomogeneities, with the aim of studying the evolution of the universe from a more realistic perspective.
 Finally, Section \ref{sec:obs} is devoted to testing the viability of the model based on cosmological observations.
-Appendices \ref{sec:kretsch} and \ref{sec:separated} show some particularities of the model such as the Kretschmann invariant of the spacetime and the posterior distributions obtained from the statistical analysis for each data set.
 This research has been carried out using units in which $8\pi G = c = 1$.